 🔼The name Aram in the Bible

 There are one country and several men named Aram in the Bible.
 The country named Aram in the Bible is now called Syria, which lies to the north of Israel and east of present day Lebanon, and which capital was and still is Damascus.
 Aram-slash-Syria is not to be confused with Assyria, which was a country and later an empire to the far north-east of Israel; present day Iraq.
 In the wake of the Bronze Age Collapse (see our article on the name Hellas), the Arameans migrated from Mesopotamia, south to modern Syria, which explains the similarity of the names of these two regions.
 Assyria's capital was Nineveh, of which today only ruins remain.

 The Greeks decided to call Aram Syria (Συρια; Acts 15:41, Galatians 1:21), and rendered the same name to Assyria, which caused considerable confusion.
 But confusion already abounded since the Semitic speaking peoples referred to regions in Assyria with names that contained Aram; see for instance Paddan-aram and Aram-naharaim.
 Today it's generally accepted that the names Syria and Assyria come from the same Semitic root (see below).

 In Roman times, Syria became a Roman district just north of Israel.
 That's why Matthew could write that news about Jesus went out into all Syria (Matthew 4:24).
-All together, the name Aram or Syria occurs 12 times in the New Testament; see full concordance.
+Altogether, the name Aram or Syria occurs 12 times in the New Testament; see full concordance.

 Other Biblical Arams are: